-This is a kid-friendly museum and if you want your child to learn about the 9/11 terrorist attacks, this museum is the perfect place to take them.
+This is a kid-friendly museum and if you want your child to learn about 9/11, this museum is the perfect place to take them.

-Hours: 11 am – 3 pm; closed Monday and Tuesday
+Hours: Wednesday through Friday 11:30 am – 3 pm; Saturday and Sunday 11 am to 3 pm; closed Monday and Tuesday

 Website: Learn more about the museum here